cmh48/boiler-project/README.md

 Step 1) To begin, install WebStorm onto your computer by going to https://git-scm.com/download/mac for macs and https://git-scm.com/download/win for windows.

-**WebStorm is an IDE (_a software that was built to hold the necessary basic tools to write and test software_) that gives users coding assistance for JavaScript, HTML, and CSS, enhancing productivity.**
+- **WebStorm is an IDE (_a software that was built to hold the necessary basic tools to write and test software_) that gives users coding assistance for JavaScript, HTML, and CSS, enhancing productivity.**

 Step 2) After installment is complete create an account.

 Step 3) Head over to https://github.com and create an account here as well.

-The creation of both these accounts help in collaborating and connecting projects between you and your partner.
+- The creation of both these accounts help in collaborating and connecting projects between you and your partner, and others.

 Step 4) Create a repository by clicking on the "__+__" symbol located on the top right corner of your github screen.
 - a `repository` is a place to store and share projects.